 91% of survey respondents said they would use an online knowledge base if it were available and tailored to their needs (Coleman Parkes for Amdocs)

 The catch?
-People are largely only interested in online self-support if it's well managed well, reliable, and accurate.
+People are largely only interested in online self-support if it's well-managed, reliable, and accurate

 Why Do Companies Create Online Customer Portals?

-This is probably the most obvious reason for creating a customer or client portal.
-There are a lot of ways that companies are engaging customers and a lot of ways that customers are demanding to be engaged.
-A web portal simplifies many of those needs down to a one-stop knowledge base.
+Providing self-service options is probably the most obvious reason for creating an online customer support community or client portal.
+In this robust engagement economy, there are several ways that companies are engaging customers and that customers are demanding to be engaged.
+An online portal simplifies many of those needs down to a one-stop knowledge base.

 By allowing your customers or clients the option to track all this information in one place online, you lower the number of calls coming into your call center and may be able to downsize your support overhead.

-Reason #2) Online Customer Portals Provide A Place to Centralize Information and Tools
+2. To Provide a Convenient Place to Centralize Information & Tools

-Your online customer portal can centralize information so that customers will always know where to find what they need and can access the necessary tools to solve problems as they arise.
-It makes for a much better experience for customers when they don't have to sign in multiple places with multiple logins.
+This doesn’t lead to happy customers.
+Thankfully, your online customer portal can centralize information and resources so that customers know where to find what they need - at all times - and can access the necessary tools to solve problems as they arise.
+And with single-sign-on capabilities, customers have a better user experience when they don't have to sign in multiple places with multiple logins.